 The Trust acquired a parcel of land to the South of the Ellen Badger Hospital site.
 With the current premises not fully utilised and an operational GP practice bursting at its seams a stone’s throw away, this provided the perfect scenario for the delivery of a BREEAM Excellent integrated health and wellbeing community hub that would transform health services in the area.

-One Creative Environments Ltd.’s (ONE’s) highly experienced team was initially appointed to undertake RIBA Stage 0 – 3 and explore the potential of the site to accompany an outline business case.
+ONE Creative environments (ONE’s) highly experienced team was initially appointed to undertake RIBA Stage 0 – 3 and explore the potential of the site to accompany an outline business case.
 Following approval of that business case, the team was then commissioned for RIBA stages 3-7 and project management duties to complete the design and deliver this exciting project.

 Set in a conservation area in the historic town of Shipston-on-Stour was just one of the challenges ONE’s multidisciplinary team needed to navigate in delivering this exciting transformational project.
 Other considerations and site constraints which were overcome, with no compromise on the health provision being provided to the public, included asbestos, the site being in flood zone one, drainage easements and overland flood paths as well as a significant sloping topography.